scilus/scilpy/README.md

 ⚠️ Breaking changes alert - scilpy 1.6.0 ⚠️

-scilpy 1.6.0 is based on [hot_dipy](https://github.com/scilus/hot_dipy) a fork of dipy until dipy release v1.8.0.
+scilpy 1.6.0 is based on [hot_dipy](https://github.com/scilus/hot_dipy) a fork of dipy locked before release v1.8.0.
-In order to install the library and scripts flowlessly (we hope), please follow these instructions:
+In order to install the library and scripts flawlessly (we hope), please follow these instructions:
 ```
 pip install packaging==0.23
 pip install numpy==1.23.*